Intersection theory and Chern classes in Bott-Chern cohomology: Chern classes of a vector bundle

 Notice that the Chern classes of a vector bundle in integral Bott-Chern cohomology (which will be defined below) and in complex Bott-Chern cohomology are both defined by means of the splitting principle, in such a way that for any $d$ and any vector bundle $E$ we have

 To construct the Chern class of a vector bundle, we use Grothendieck's splitting principle.
 We begin by proving a Leray-Hirsch type theorem for the integral Bott-Chern cohomology.
 This theorem is a direct consequence of the Hodge decomposition theorem and of the Leray-Hirsch theorem for De Rham cohomology, in case $X$ is a compact K\"ahler manifold.
 Here we give a generalisation to arbitrary compact complex manifolds.
-Before giving the statement in the integral Bott-Chern cohomology, we prove lemma 8 below, which is a proposition of the same nature for Dolbeault cohomology, and which will be used in a further induction process.
-The proof also uses the following K\"unneth type theorem for Dolbeault cohomology. \begin{mythm} Let $X,Y$ be any two complex manifolds, $Y$ being compact.
-Then one has the K\"unneth isomorphism
+Before giving the statement in the integral Bott-Chern cohomology, we need a K\"unneth type theorem of the same nature for Dolbeault cohomology, and which will be used in a further induction process. \begin{mythm}(Theorem 1.1 \cite{Meng20}, Proposition 11 \cite{ASTT20})